Effect of Methylcellulose or Psyllium on Fermentation of inUlin Assessed USing MRI (RUFUS)

 Detailed Description

-Aim Our aim is to pilot the next study which will test the hypothesis that a gel of either methylcellulose or psyllium incorporating inulin will reduce colonic gas volumes assessed by MRI 0-6 hours and 24 hours post ingestion as compared to inulin combined with placebo, maltodextrin.
+Aim The aim is to test the hypothesis that a gel of either methylcellulose or psyllium incorporating inulin will reduce colonic gas volumes assessed by MRI 0-6 hours and 24 hours post ingestion as compared to inulin combined with placebo, maltodextrin.

-Objective The primary objective of this pilot is to find the minimum dose which will clearly show the effect of methylcellulose and /or psyllium on colonic gas as assessed by MRI.
+Objective The primary objective is to define the effect of methylcellulose and /or psyllium on colonic gas as assessed by MRI.
 Previous studies have used large doses to ensure a large effect to avoid a type II error however the doses used are well outside the normal consumption.
-We wish to compare the effect of our methylcellulose mix on the fermentation of 10 and 15 g of inulin by offering different doses of fibre gel drink.,
+The investigators wish to compare the effect of the methylcellulose mix on the fermentation of 15 g of inulin.

 Study Type